aurora-opensource/au/docs/discussion/concepts/overflow.md

 ```

 The goal of `is_conversion_lossy` is to produce an implementation for each individual conversion
-(both numeric type, and conversion factor) that is as _accurate and efficient_ as an expertly
+(based on both the numeric type, and the conversion factor) that is as _accurate and efficient_ as
-hand-written implementation.
-If it passes those checks, then it's safe and correct to call
+an expertly hand-written implementation.
+If it passes those checks, then it's safe and correct to
-`.coerce_as` instead of simply `.as`: we can override the _approximate_ safety checks of the latter
+call `.coerce_as` instead of simply `.as`: we can override the _approximate_ safety checks of the
-because we've performed an _exact_ safety check.
+latter because we've performed an _exact_ safety check.

 ??? note "An example of the kind of details we take care of"
     When we say "expertly hand-written", we mean it.
 We even handle obscure C++ minutae such as